j1sk1ss/pcConomy.PC/README.md

 ![Alt Text](https://github.com/j1sk1ss/pcConomy.PC/blob/master/cover1.png)
 # pcConomy plugin
 ## Main info
 This is a plugin for minecraft 1.16.5 (soon it will be updated for 1.20 version).
-A few words about: This plugin realize market economy in minecraft.
+A few words about: This plugin realise market economy in minecraft.
 And yes - it`s all...
 But let me more explain how he works in next part of **ReadMe**.

 ----------------------------------------
 ### Needed stuff: